 - Better search engine rank position for your web pages, as accessibility is a ranking factor for Google and other major search engines.

-So, it’s obvious that companies that are committed to accessibility can save money by reducing potential liability while reaching out to a new customer base.
+So, it’s obvious that companies committed to accessibility can save money by reducing potential liability while reaching out to a new customer base.
 It’s also easy to see how accessibility promotes equality and inclusion by making the web more accessible for all users, including people with disabilities.

 What is accessibility testing?